International Student Enrollment

 Initial I-20s and DS-2019s are issued by the following offices.
 Please contact them if you have any questions.

 • Undergraduate students: Once you are accepted to Hofstra, the Admissions Office will request the necessary information for creating an I-20 or DS-2019 form for you.
-That information will be forwarded to the International Student Affairs office, who will create your I-20 or DS-2019.
+That information will be forwarded to the International Student Enrollment office, who will create your I-20 or DS-2019.
 Then the Admissions Office will mail the I-20 or DS-2019 to you.
 If you have already been accepted to Hofstra University and need to check on the status of your I-20 form, contact InternationalAdmissions@hofstra.edu.

 • Graduate students: Once you are accepted to Hofstra, the Office of Graduate Admissions will request the necessary information for creating an I-20 or DS-2019 form for you.
-Then, that information will be forwarded to the International Student Affairs office, who will create your I-20 or DS-2019 and send it to you.
+Then, that information will be forwarded to the International Student Enrollment office, who will create your I-20 or DS-2019 and send it to you.
 If you have already been accepted to Hofstra University and need to check on the status of your I-20 form, contact the Office of Graduate Admissions at GraduateInternational@hofstra.edu.

 • Law students: Once you are accepted to Hofstra, the Law School will request the necessary information for creating an I-20 or DS-2019 form for you.
-Then, that information will be forwarded to the International Student Affairs office, who will create your I-20 or DS-2019 document and send it to you.
+Then, that information will be forwarded to the International Student Enrollment office, who will create your I-20 or DS-2019 document and send it to you.
 If you have already been accepted to Hofstra University and need to check on the status of your I-20 or DS-2019 form, contact lawadmissions@hofstra.edu.

 Applying for Your F-1 or J-1 Visa